A Chekanov-Eliashberg algebra for Legendrian graphs: DGA for Legendrian graphs with potentials

-\begin{definition}[Signs of vertices] A convex or concave vertex $\bv$ has {\em positive} or {\em negative} {\em Reeb sign} if the sign of the dominant region covered by $f$ near $\bv$ is positive or negative, respectively.
+\begin{definition}[Signs of vertices] Let $f(\bv)\in \sC_\sL$.
+A convex vertex $\bv$ has {\em positive} or {\em negative} {\em Reeb sign} if the sign of the region covered by $f$ near $\bv$ is positive or negative, respectively.
+Similarly, a concave vertex $\bv$ has {\em positive} or {\em negative} {\em Reeb sign} if two of the three regions covered by $f$ near $\bv$ is positive or negative, respectively.